SEC Whistleblower Lawyers Protecting Your Interests

-Congress created the SEC Whistleblower Program to provide financial payouts to individuals who report suspected securities laws violations, typically involving fraud, to the SEC.
-The SEC Whistleblower Program offers substantial rewards of between 10% to 30% of monies collected exceeding $1 million.
-If you have knowledge of a securities fraud, trust the SEC whistleblower attorneys at the Silver Law Group and the Law Firm of David R. Chase, which have combined their years of knowledge and experience to form a strategic alliance to zealously represent SEC whistleblowers.
+Congress created the SEC Whistleblower Program to provide financial payouts to individuals who report original information of securities laws violations to the SEC.
+The SEC Whistleblower Program offers substantial rewards of between 10% to 30% of monies collected on judgments exceeding $1 million.

-At Silver Law Group and Law Firm of David R. Chase, our attorneys provide skillful and strategic legal representation to SEC whistleblowers in New York, elsewhere in the United States, and in Latin America and the Caribbean.
+At Silver Law Group and Law Firm of David R. Chase, our attorneys provide skillful and strategic legal representation to SEC whistleblowers across the country and abroad.
 Our law firms' collective experience, judgment and comprehensive knowledge of this complex legal area allows us to effectively and successfully advance our SEC whistleblower client's interests.
 Call us at (800) 975-4345 or use our online form to set up a free consultation.

 SEC Whistleblower Claims